Legal Nurse Consultant: Career Guide

 Legal Nurse Consultant Job Training

 Legal nurse consultants generally receive on the job training.
 What that training entails depends on the hiring organization.
-Some prospective legal nurse consultants also complete internships, working with experienced people in the profession to gain more knowledge about the how LNCs work with their clients before practicing their own consulting.
+Some prospective legal nurse consultants also complete internships, working with experienced people in the profession to gain more knowledge about how LNCs work with their clients before practicing their own consulting.

 Other Helpful Skills and Experience